 AAB architects is a design-led practice based in north London, providing a proactive architectural service tailored to individual client needs.

-Established in 2000 by practice principal Alice Brown, the practice has kept its approachable, genuine nature, taking pride in positive working relationships with clients and consultants.
+Established in 2000 by practice principal Alice Brown, the practice has kept its approachable, genuine nature, taking pride in positive working relationships with clients, consultants and contractors.

 Predominantly working on educational, community and residential projects for a wide range of clients, the practice specialises in work to existing buildings, including reuse, repair and conservation.
 Committed to achieving imaginative and high-quality building design in an environmentally responsible manner, this approach is based on detailed analysis and understanding of clients’ aspirations.
 More recently the focus of the practice has turned to retrofitting existing buildings to reduce CO2e emissions and energy use, and increase occupant comfort.

 Alice Brown / Practice Principal

-Alice studied architecture at Cambridge University, where she graduated with a 1st class honours degree, and at the Harvard Graduate School of Design.
+Alice studied architecture at Cambridge University and at the Harvard Graduate School of Design.
 Following completion of her diploma, Alice gained a range of experience in a number of renowned design practices, including Colin St John Wilson & Partners where she spent a year working on the British Library.
 At MacCormac Jamieson Prichard she was project architect for the upper ticket hall of the new Jubilee line station at Southwark and proposed overstation development.